Harshit-Core/To-Do-List/README.md

 ## 🎯 Usage Guide

 ### Adding Tasks
+1. Select the list you want to add the task to (or stay on Main List)
-1. Type your task in the main input field
+2. Type your task in the main input field
-2. Select priority (Low/Medium/High)
+3. Select priority (Low/Medium/High)
-3. Optionally set a due date
+4. Optionally set a due date
-4. Click "Submit" button
+5. Click "Submit" button

+### Managing Lists
+- **Create New List**: Type a name in "New list name..." field and click "+ Add List" or press Enter
+- **Switch Lists**: Click on any list tab to switch to that list
+- **Delete Lists**: Click the "×" button on any list tab (Main List cannot be deleted)
+- **Organize Tasks**: Each list maintains its own separate tasks

 ### Managing Tasks
 - **Complete**: Click the checkbox next to any task